CMSC-100-2S-AY2024-2025/exer-01-html-and-css-pajamolod/README.md

 ○ Steps on how to create GitHub page
 - Go to the repository containing your file
 - click the settings
--click the 'Pages' under code and automation
+- click the 'Pages' under code and automation
-- under source, pick 'deploy from a branch'
+- under source, pick 'GitHub Action'
-- under branch, pick 'main' and '/root'
+- click static HTML
-- click save
+- click commit changes
 - go back to the code tab and click the tiny yellow circle around the top part and wait for it to finished.
 - after it finished, go back to settings then pages, a link will appear.

 ○ What are your key takeaways from this exercise?
-- The task is very tedious to do and take a lot more time than conceptualizing the design of the website.
-I also realized that I need to do more practice session to further familiarize my self with html and css properties.
+- The task was more tedious and time-consuming than conceptualizing the website’s design.
+- I realized the need for more practice to better familiarize myself with HTML and CSS properties.
+- Navigating GitHub was a bit tricky and requires more practice.